nlaidhold/Case-Study-3/README.md

 ## Data

-Data comes from nflfastR play-by-play data (2010–2024), aggregated to weekly averages.
+Data comes from nflfastR play-by-play data (2010–2024).
+The data was cleaned and prepared in R, then aggregated to weekly averages for analysis.

 ## Materials